vipbooy2019/sui/doc/src/learn/cryptography/sui-multisig.md

 ## Step 2: Create a MultiSig address

-To create a MultiSig address, input a list of public keys to use for the MultiSig address and list their corresponding weights.
+To create a MultiSig address, input a list of public keys to use for the MultiSig address anda list their corresponding weights and the threshold.

 ```shell
 $SUI_BINARY keytool multi-sig-address --pks $PK_1 $PK_2 $PK_3 --weights 1 2 3 --threshold 3